itzmeanjan/lenz/README.md

 ## motivation

-I was looking for one fully console based location data visualiser, with below functionalities
+I was looking for one fully console based geo location data visualiser, with below functionalities

-- can show machine's connected peers 👩‍💻
+- can geo locate machine's connected TCP/ UDP peers 👩‍💻
-- can look up given IP Address location
+- can geo locate any IP Address
-- can look up given (sub-)domain name location
+- can geo locate all IPv{4,6} addresses, resolvable from (sub-)domain name
-- can show peers, given torrent 🧲 link
+- can geo locate peers, given torrent 🧲 link
 - _can show my own location on Map_ 🙋

-which can be invoked in fully console based environments i.e. VM, VPS etc.
+which can be used in fully console based environments i.e. ssh-ing into VM, VPS etc.

 But couldn't find one, may be I required to try harder.
 So I decided to write one, with all these above mentioned functionalites.

 I interested in extending its functionalites in coming days, if you find I'm missing certain use case, feel free to let me know/ just raise a PR.